 According to 2015-2019 U.S. Census American Community Survey 5-year estimates, Block Group 2 has the lowest median household income in the City at \$36,736.
 Block Groups 3 and 4 have median household incomes at \$58,696 and \$52,847, respectively.
 Geographic areas with high income residents tend to have more resources.
 This could indicate that landlords are more likely to accept HCVs in low-resource rather than high-resource areas.

 Figure 4: City of Orland, Housing Choice Vouchers Map, 2021

-Local data and knowledge is collected through interviews with regional stakeholders whose service areas include the City of Orland.
+Local data and knowledge is collected through correspondence and interviews with local and regional stakeholders whose service areas include the City of Orland.